auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 As an course author, you control the release status of subsections.
 For the content of a subsection to be visible to students, the subsection must be released.
-See the following for more information:
+See the following for more information about the possible releases statuses of subsections:

 * `Scheduled with Section`_
 * `Unscheduled`_